Obsessive Compulsive Disorder

 - Silently or audibly repeating words or phrases

-When it comes to OCD, our therapists are trained to help our clients apply the methods of what is called Cognitive Behavioral Therapy in order to decrease the symptoms and rituals of OCD.
+When it comes to OCD, our therapists are trained to help our clients apply the methods of what is called cognitive-behavioral therapy in order to decrease the symptoms and rituals of OCD.
 This type of therapy will allow clients to understand how their anxious thoughts are connected to their behaviors.
 Our therapists will work closely with clients as they process through their anxieties and behaviors in a structured way, while learning healthy and productive ways of dealing with anxiety.
 It’s time to regain the ability to live free!

-- Jeanne Davidson-Meyer, Psy.D.
+- Barbara Toohill, Psy.D.

 - Jonna Tyler, LCPC (0–18 years)